 - Be aware of poses and your health.
 If you have high blood pressure, sinus problems or are menstruating, do not practice upside-down postures.

 - Never force anything or push until you feel discomfort.
 If a posture is hurting you, ease up or stop.
 The one exception to this may be foot pain as the feet are often weak and tight.
 Keep trying to work them if possible.

 Listen to your body and go with what it will be able to do — it will let you know what you can and can’t do from day to day.
 If you have a day where you are unable to do any of the yoga exercises due to pain or a flare-up, it would be of benefit to still find a quiet place to sit and clear your thoughts and exercise your mind as you prepare for your day.

-While yoga may not be for everyone, studies indicate it brings benefit to many fibro sufferers.
+While yoga may not be for everyone, studies indicate it brings benefits to many fibro sufferers.
 Talk to your doctor, seek out certified yoga instructors in your community, research what suits your personal needs, and seek guidance from friends who may participate in the practice.

-Be gentle, patient and forgiving along the way and remember this applies to ALL of you — body, mind and soul.
+Be gentle, patient and forgiving along the way and remember this applies to ALL of you — body, mind, and soul.
 Keep moving forward as you can, move in place when you must, but keep moving!
 Oil those hinges!